-Sage, it’s nothing new I know.
-But what if I told you it is something so beneficial you’ll want to pull out more than once a year on Thanksgiving?
-From cholesterol levels to stress levels sage is one herb you might just want to consider for both your spice cabinet and your medicine cabinet.
+What if I told you it is something so beneficial you’ll want to pull out more than once a year on Thanksgiving?
+Sage benefits are vast aiding everything from cholesterol levels to stress levels sage just might be one herb to consider for both your spice cabinet and your medicine cabinet.

 Herbs are the mother of all medicines.
 As you may well know, many of our modern day pharmaceuticals were in part made from herbs, just with a whole list of negative side effects and a big price tag.
-Mother nature’s original medicine is still better than anything man has yet produced (and in my opinion ever will).
+Mother nature’s original medicine is still better than anything man has yet produced, and in my little ol’ opinion ever will.
 One of the best things about herbs is they can be easy to grow, even in a small area, have a multitude of uses, and easy to store and keep with little supplies needed.

 Let be thy medicine and medicine be thy food. ~ Hippocrates

 - aids digestion (particularly of fatty meat)